 2. Complete Application Form

-3. Contact the Faculty to identify possible Academic Mentor
+3. Contact the School and/or Research Centre to identify possible Academic Mentor

 4. Applicants must establish contact with a prospective Academic Mentor to discuss research opportunities, priorities and alignment with existing research strengths to facilitate the development of their project plan